-The Zyxel Device can be set to work as an RF monitor to discover nearby Access Points.
-The information it obtains from other APs is used to tag possible roque APs.
+The Zyxel Device supports Rogue AP Detection (see Section 10.3 on page 102).
+Rogue AP Detection allows the Zyxel Device to be set to work as an RF monitor to discover nearby Access Points.
+The information it obtains from other APs is used to tag possible rogue APs and friendly APs.
+The Zyxel Device can still work as an AP while it scans the environment for wireless signals.